ZawMT/yoobee803/Week02/activity01/README.md

 ### Video
 Presentation-Video.mp4

+## Implementation
-The outcome is like this.
+The data analysis outcome is like this.

 ### Task 1
 ![Task1 Image](/Week02/activity01/Task1.png)